 Our internal policies support our colleagues to be at their best and include our Equal Opportunities Policy, Disability Policy and Flexible Working Policy to name a few.
 We’re a Disability Confident partner, working with the UK’s Department for Work and Pensions to remove barriers to employment for people with disabilities and those with long-term health conditions, and to ensure opportunities to fulfill potential and realise aspirations.

 We also want to provide our colleagues with the right tools.
 We’re the only broadcaster to have a group-wide licence for Texthelp’s Read&Write Gold literacy tool.
 This award winning assistive software empowers colleagues to meet day-to-day literacy and language needs and communicate with greater confidence.
 Encouraging colleagues to share feedback and opinion is key to our ongoing improvement.
 Our Employment Engagement survey along with active networks like our OneITV Ambassadors and ITV Pride connect people and enables us to gain valuable insights from across the business as to how we’re doing in terms of building an inclusive and accessible workplace culture.
+We also launched our Women’s Network in 2016 open to all women and men at ITV, and have hosted successful events promoting career progression, networking and leadership.
 Our network of OneITV Ambassadors spans the business, with representatives from each and every UK team.
 Through regular meetings chaired by members of the Senior Leadership Team, OneITV Ambassadors help to highlight new ways to make ITV an even better place to work.
 They act as a voice for the teams they represent: sharing colleagues’ views, shining a light on the things we could do better and finding ways to improve.
 The OneITV Ambassadors also play a key role in helping to keep their colleagues up-to-date with what’s going on across the business.

 Launched in 2012, ITV Pride has provided a key link for our Lesbian, Gay, Bisexual and Transgender (LGBT) community across our UK and international sites.
 With membership growing every year, the network has a vital role in translating diversity and inclusiveness commitments and policies into benefits for the whole of ITV.
-Throughout the year, ITV Pride members take part in internal and external events, including both London and Manchester Pride festivals, helping to raise awareness and support for the LGBT and Pride community.
-We’re also the current chair of InterMediaUK, an LGBT network for people working across the media industry.
+Throughout the year, ITV Pride members take part in internal and external events, including both London, Manchester and, since 2017, Belfast Pride festivals, helping to raise awareness and support for the LGBT and Pride community.

 We want our programmes and services to be as accessible as possible to the largest audiences, and we’re committed to improving accessibility both on and off-screen.